Hoop77/hello-code-blog/content/post/generating-harmony-using-context-free-grammar.md

 {{< sheetmusic file="sheetmusic/c-major-scale-triads.xml" mode="simple" >}}

-Finally, we could go ahead and start making some music by playing any diatonic chords over a fixed major or minor scale.
+Finally, you can go ahead and start making some music by playing any diatonic chords over a fixed major or minor scale.
-In fact, if you want to start a career as a pop musician, you may already learned enough theory to produce your four-chord-songs.
+In fact, if you want to start a career as a pop musician, you may already learned enough theory to produce basic four-chord-songs played by famous interpreters such as Ed Sheeran.
-However, chord progressions in jazz and classical music are more complex and require a more thorough understanding of how the music works.
+However, chord progressions in jazz and classical music are more complex and require a more thorough understanding of how the music was composed.

-# Functional Harmony (TODO)
+## Functional Harmony

+In the theory of **Functional Harmony**, each chord has a certain purpose or **function** in relation to a tonal center.
+In the context of a major or minor scale, the tonal center (also called the **tonic**) is the first degree of our scale.
+This starts to make sense when we introduce the **dominant** function, defined as the fifth scale degree.
+When played in a chord progression, the dominant wants to resolve to the tonic.
+Let's take a look at a the following vi-ii-V-I progression in C major:

+{{< audio file="audio/6-2-5-1-cadence-triads.mp3" >}}
+{{< sheetmusic file="sheetmusic/6-2-5-1-cadence-triads.xml" mode="simple" >}}

+First of all, you may wonder that these chords doesn't look like those from above.
+That is because here we used **inversions** of the chords which means that we simply shifted some notes an octave up or down.
+So as long as the notes names remain the same, we still talk about the same chord.

+When you heard the G chord, you probably already had some expectations of what comes next.
+Notice that the C chord at the end sounds very satisfying and stable, just like coming home.
+As we enter the field of jazz, it's common to use seventh chords all the time.
+Here is the same chord progression but with seventh chords instead of triads (notice that the functions remain the same):

+{{< audio file="audio/6-2-5-1-cadence-sevenths.mp3" >}}
+{{< sheetmusic file="sheetmusic/6-2-5-1-cadence-sevenths.xml" mode="simple" >}}

+In addition to that, the IV and the ii serve a **predominant** (also called subdominant) function which prepares the dominant (the *Dm7* in this example).
+If you play jazz, you'll definitely stumble upon the omnipresent ii-V-I progression.

+It turns out that we can actually approach any chord from a fifth above with a **dominant seventh chord**.
+A dominant seventh chord is stacked up of a major third, a minor third and another minor third.
+The *G7* in the progression is a dominant seventh chord for example.
+Using this principle, we can approach the *Dm* with an *A7* dominant seventh chord instead of an *Am7* as shown in the following example:

+{{< audio file="audio/6dom-2-5-1-cadence-sevenths.mp3" >}}
+{{< sheetmusic file="sheetmusic/6dom-2-5-1-cadence-sevenths.xml" mode="simple" >}}

+Note that the *A7* is quite unusual because the *c♯* does not belong to the key of C major.
+If a chord contains a note that isn't part of the current key, it is called a **non-diatonic** chord.
+As you can hear, the *A7* leads more strongly to the *Dm7* than to the *Am7* did.
+Therefore, the *A7* is called a **secondary dominant** because it has a dominant function that leads to a chord which is not the tonic.

+Functional harmony can explain progressions quite well which stay in the same tonal center and exhibit only limited non-diatonic occurences.
+However, in classical music and jazz, we often observe chord sequences that are very difficult to come up with by using this theory (key changes for example).

+# Generative Framework

 In his paper [Towards a generative syntax of tonal harmony](https://www.tandfonline.com/doi/pdf/10.1080/17459737.2011.573676?needAccess=true), Martin Rohrmeier created a formal framework which uses context free grammar rules to generate chord sequences.